library(tidyverse)

 y = "Estimated pi") +

-ggtitle("Estimated pi gained from Monte Carlo Simulation")
+ggtitle("Estimated pi gained from Monte Carlo Simulation") Let’s think about Monty Hall problem

 The Monty Hall problem is a brain teaser, in the form of a probability puzzle, loosely based on the American television game show Let’s Make a Deal and named after its original host, Monty Hall.